Federal Agencies Decide Against Required Sleep Apnea Testing

 The National Transportation Safety Board stated that it was disappointed that the agencies cancelled the "much-needed rulemaking."

 Metro-North and another New York railroad established mandatory sleep apnea testing after the condition was blamed for a 2013 accident in which the engineer, who allegedly suffered from severe undiagnosed sleep apnea, fell asleep at the controls.
 The accident killed 4 and injured 61 passengers.
 A second accident in 2016 in New Jersey killed a woman when a train slammed into a station.
 This driver also allegedly suffered from untreated sleep apnea.Let Us Help if You Have Been Injured in a Truck Accident or Train Accident

 If you or a family member has been injured in a truck accident or has been injured by any other type of personal injury, please contact the Law Offices of Diana Santa Maria, P.A. immediately.
 Our experienced attorneys will fight for the compensation you deserve.
 Please call us for a free consultation.
-Attorneys Diana Santa Maria and Laura D. Dolin, personal injury attorneys in Fort Lauderdale, will fight to secure justice for you and your family.
+Attorney Diana Santa Maria, personal injury attorney in Fort Lauderdale, will fight to secure justice for you and your family.
 You can reach us at (954) 434-1077 or contact us via the website.